African Golden Cat Key Facts

-IDENTIFICATION The African Golden Cat has a stocky build and a short tail.
-The small, rounded face has few markings and the ears are black.
+IDENTIFICATION The African Golden Cat has a stocky build with a short tail and the coat varies from reddish to grey.

 BEHAVIOR The solitary African Golden Cat feeds mainly on rodents and birds, and is active at dawn and dusk (crepuscular) and at night (nocturnal).

 LIFE CYCLE From the few African Golden Cats that have been kept in captivity, gestation (pregnancy) is 75 days with two kittens in a litter and weaning at about six weeks.